maxlath/wikibase-edit/docs/how_to.md

   newValue: 'new-value'
 })
 ```
-but it can change the claim rank alone
+It is also possible to change the claim rank alone
 ```js
 wbEdit.claim.update({
   guid,